 This arcade beat 'em up first saw the light of...consoles back in '95.
 The most interesting element is the one similar to what Deadpool as a character implemented first: breaking the fourth wall and reacting to the world outside of the comic.
 As the title states, Comix Zone is really a comic where the main protagonist moves through the slides and beats up the bad guys.
 The paradox is that he is a comic artist who got stuck in one of his own creations, and now he'll have to move through the villains and the deviant world he created to get out.

 The concept is really engaging, and it's one of those fighting games that aren't easy to forget.Download Comix Zone Classic

 Dragon Ball Legends

 You will put together a team of your favourite Saiyans (or Androids even, who am I to judge) and show off your skills in both melee and ranged combat.
-It's a finely tuned title and easily one of the best fighting games for mobile phones and tablets.

 Did you know we have an actual Dragon Ball Legends tier list of best characters?
 You can also take a look at the best team compositions, and a few other guides.Download Dragon Ball Legends

 Real Boxing 2's fights are intuitive, tactical, and incredibly handsome - and it even has the Rocky license to add an extra layer of cinematic glamour.
 You really can't help but wonder - is there any drawback?
 Everything seems so great that it's almost too good to be true.

 Well, fairly speaking there is none.
 You have the mandatory IAPs since it's a free game, but everything comes down to player skill and movement fluency.
 Real Boxing 2 is worth checking out if you are heavy into Android fighting games, especially if you're a boxing fan!Download Real Boxing 2